 I have had NO medical training whatsoever; my only qualification is as a patient, but I thought MLD sounded a good idea – and what had I to lose?

-As my job involved traveling around Europe, where MLD is common practice, I had no problems getting massage, particularly as whenever I went to a European clinic for other cancer treatment, they often took one look at me and included MLD in my treatment regime.
+As my job involved traveling around Europe, where MLD is common practice, I had no problems getting this massage, particularly as whenever I went to a European clinic for other cancer treatment, they would take one look at me and included MLD in my treatment regime.

 Returning to the UK, it was just my luck that the NHS was no longer offering MLD.
 Only solution was to have this done privately, and LSN recommended Sossi Yerissian.

 Under her careful hands-on care my ankles, elbows and even facial bones started to re-appear, and I no longer had thoughts of puncturing my swollen skin with sharp knives.
 Each time I went for a massage, Sossi would put one limb into a Haddenham inflatable sleeve that she had in her treatment room, massage the other limb, then swop over